ifrost/afterwriting-labs/docs/clients.md

 You can nest snippets:

     "snippets": {
 	"name": "$first $last",
 	"first": "John",
 	"last": "Doe"
     }

-If you need to organize your snippets you can describe them as a hierachy:
+If you need to organize your snippets you can put them in a hierachy:

     "snippets": {
 	"bond": {
 		"first": "James",
 		"last": "Bond",
 		"name": "$bond.first $bond.last"
 	}
     }

-A hierachy will be converted to a flat list of snippets equivalent to:
+That hierachy will be converted to a flat list of snippets equivalent to:

     "snippets": {
 	"bond.name": "James Bond",
 	"bond.first": "James",
 	"bond.last": "Bond"
     }

 Known issues